highamm/datascience234/docs/14-workflow.md

 <img src="14-workflow_files/figure-html/unnamed-chunk-24-1.png" width="672" />

 But, later we delete the line creating `cyl4_df`.
-The plot will still work because `cyl4_df` is already in our environment but the file will not knit because we are missing that crucial line of code.
+The plot will still work because `cyl4_df` is already in our environment but the file will not render because we are missing that crucial line of code.
 Restarting `R` can help us identify this issue because the plot will no longer work and we will get a sensible error message like `cyl4_df` not found.

 ### Exercises {#exercise-14-4}